|

 looks like a museum, full of antiques and old advertisements.
 The food is excellent and inexpensive.
 For meat eaters try the meat pikilea which for 17 euros will easily feed two people, three if you order an appetiser or one of their giant salads.
 The grilled plevrota mushrooms are really good as are any of the grilled meat and vegetable dishes.
 Be sure to order at least one bottle of Kexrimpari Retsina from Thessaloniki, the only restaurant that I have found that serves it.
 If you have yet

 to try retsina this might be the one to start with.
 It is mild and delicious, though still definitely retsina.
 If you don't have the courage there is a large wine list to choose from as well as ouzo and tsipuro and plenty of mezedes to go with them.
 To find it just walk from Iroon Square down Giorgiou Kariaskaki Street and take your second right.
 You can't miss it.
 That's Yiannis, the owner.
-Matt's Favorite!
+My only complaint is that sometimes they play the radio and instead of listening to cool jazz or rembetika music I am eating

 |